-- 1. Enter the ROI settings interface: Configuration > Video/Audio > ROI. - 2.
-Select the Stream Type for ROI encoding. - 3.
-Check the checkbox of Enable under Fixed Region item.

-Set Fixed Region for ROI.

-- (1) Select the Region No. from the drop-down list. - (2) Check the Enable checkbox to enable ROI function for the chosen region. - (3) Click Drawing.
+- 1. Enter the ROI settings interface: Configuration > Video/Audio > ROI. - Select the Stream Type for ROI encoding. - 3.
+Check the checkbox of Enable under Fixed Region item. - 4.
+Set Fixed Region for ROI. - (1) Select the Region No. from the drop-down list. - (2) Check the Enable checkbox to enable ROI function for the chosen region. - (3) Click Drawing.
 Click and drag the mouse on the view screen to draw a red rectangle as the ROI region.
 You can click Clear to cancel former drawing.
-Click Stop Drawing when you finish. - (4) Select the ROI level. - (5) Enter a region name for the chosen region. - (6) Click Save the save the settings of ROI settings for chosen fixed region. - (7) Repeat steps (1) to (6) to setup other fixed regions.

-5. Set Dynamic Region for ROI.
+Click Stop Drawing when you finish. - (4) Select the ROI level. - (5) Enter a region name for the chosen region. - (6) Click Save the save the settings of ROI settings for chosen fixed region. - (7) Repeat steps (1) to (6) to setup other fixed regions. - 5.
+Set Dynamic Region for ROI. - 6.
+Click Save to save the settings.